 Holiday Activities and Events Happening Thanksgiving Weekend in OKC

-FREE OKC Tree Lighting Festival at Chickasaw Bricktown Ballpark (2 S Mickey Mantle Dr) features festive activities and photos with Santa.
-The mayor will light the Bricktown Christmas tree for the season.
-Friday, 5-7 p.m.
+FREE OKC Tree Lighting Festival (online & TV) features festive performances and the mayor will light the Bricktown Christmas tree for the season.
+Time will be announced soon.

 Black Friday Black Out Skate at Skate Galaxy OKC (5800 NW 36th St) features a family fun skate night. $12.
 7 p.m. – midnight.

 North Pole Adventure at Walnut Square Center (2215 W I-240 Service Rd) features an interactive Christmas attraction with a life-sized replica of the North Pole including Santa’s post office, Mrs. Claus’ kitchen, a reindeer barn and more.
-Attendees can enjoy hands-on activities including writing letters to Santa, making toys and more.
 Kids, $15, one adult, free; additional adults, $6.
 See website for hours.

 Holiday Light Display Openings around the OKC metro and beyond